Naveenkariyappa/DQP-documentation/README.md

  - Copy the data.
  - Switch to page showing the above scren and paste the data copied from your excel sheets

-Here you will levereage to manage polls for
+Here you will leverage to manage polls for

 Creating, Launching, Deleting and Managing the Polls!
 (Poll cards)